 Parents are fully informed and invited to work with us on the targets set for their children.

 Amy McNamee, our non-teaching (full time) Special Educational Needs and Disabilities Co-ordinator (SENDCo), is responsible for leading our provision for children with special needs.
 She is also the Deputy Head Teacher with responsibility for Inclusion.
 These children are given work to match their level of ability.
 All children are entitled to receive an education that is appropriate to their stage of development.

-Alexandra Stanforth is our Assistant SENDCo and works (one day per week) to support Amy McNamee.
+Alexandra Stanforth is our SENDCo (second in charge) and works (three mornings per week) alongside Amy McNamee.

 We welcome pupils with disabilities and endeavour to meet their needs.
 Our building is on one level with easy access.
 Disability requirements are met as needed.